cepheus-info/knowledgebase/kubernetes/deploy-shadowsocks-via-kubernetes.md

 yq --prettyPrint config.json > config.yaml
 ```

-### 3.3 Prepare shadowsocks-rust.yaml
+### 3.2 Prepare shadowsocks-rust.yaml

 Below is a full kubernetes yaml with some tips stated, note you can find an original version from [https://github.com/shadowsocks/shadowsocks-rust/blob/master/k8s/shadowsocks-rust.yaml](https://github.com/shadowsocks/shadowsocks-rust/blob/master/k8s/shadowsocks-rust.yaml), and we made some proper changes to work correctly in our env.

-> The config.json in shadowsocks-rust.yaml is copied from above prepared json block
+> The ConfigMap => config.json in shadowsocks-rust.yaml is copied from above prepared json block

 > The service type is set as NodePort for convenience: